Diplacus linearis

 Diplacus linearis, also known as the Monterey monkeyflower or the chaparral bush monkeyflower, is a species of flowering plant.
+It is a subshrub or shrub endemic to western California.
 It has been observed in Monterey, San Benito, and San Luis Obispo counties in California.
+It is native to the central coast and South Coast Ranges, where it grows in well-drained exposed areas and boulder and rock outcrop crevices.